 Presentation of Shoulder Joint Tuberculosis

-Depending on type of form, there may or may not be swelling present.
+Depending on the type of form, there may or may not be swelling present.
 Restriction of movement is also present.
 The muscles around the shoulder get wasted.

 Diagnostic Work Up